mvazquezc/mvazquezc.github.io/content/posts/2023-01-15-writing-clis-go-cobra/index.md

 ## Closing Thoughts

 As you have seen, writing CLIs in Go is pretty easy with the help of libraries like Cobra.
 If you want to see a more advanced implementation of a CLI you can check the CLI Alberto and I built [here](https://github.com/RHsyseng/ddosify-tooling/tree/main/tooling/cmd).

+You can improve the version information for this CLI by using `ldflags` at build time, read [this post](https://linuxera.org/enhanced-version-and-build-information-for-your-go-programs/) to know more.